- You might be surprised at how conveniently you can fit your studies into your week

 If you are worried about not having any formal qualifications, or if you've been out of the education system for a while, you can consider our foundation year courses (see below) or you could study for an Access to Higher Education Diploma.
 Offered at colleges across the country, the Diploma allows you to choose from a variety of subjects depending on what you want to study at university.

-The University also offers 4 year degrees, which include a Foundation Year, for those who do not meet the entry requirements to go straight onto a degree.
+The University also offers 4 year degrees in some subjects, which include a Foundation Year, for those who do not meet the entry requirements to go straight onto a degree.
 There are a range of Foundation Year courses across the faculties of the university and these are usually considered as Year Zero courses (level 3), giving you the opportunity to progress on to undergraduate degree courses.
-Some courses are exempt from this, for instance MPharm.

-We look at any learning you have already done.
-For example, HNC or Open University credits and some professional qualifications count towards entry; and we may take into account what you have gained from courses which were not formally assessed or certificated.
+We also look at any learning you have already done.
+For example, HNC or Open University credits and some professional qualifications count towards entry, and we may take into account what you have gained from courses which were not formally assessed or certificated.